Duplicate Checking Current Accounts

-Below the To Do list on the Account > Home/Dashboard page, you will find the Scheduled Duplicate Scans list.
-This contains a list of the latest scans run on your accounts, and buttons for acting on these scans.
+On your Account Dashboard, you can include the Scheduled Duplicate Scanes Widget.
+This contains a list of the latest scans run on your Accounts and buttons for acting on these scans.
 Clicking on the Merge Duplicates button for a scan will take you to the results page for that scan.

-To set up a new scheduled duplicate scan, click Configure Scheduled Scans at the bottom of the scans list.
+To set up a new scheduled duplicate scan, click Configure Scheduled Scans button above your scans list.

 This window will show any existing duplicate scans.
 You can set up as many as three scheduled duplicate scans.
 To add a scheduled scan, click the + Add Scheduled Scan button.